Pawan966/Group-Expense-Tracker-App/README.md

 - App maintains a digital automated diary of expenses done by the group during the trip.
 - App keeps track of expenses of every person and divides the total amount between each group member equally.
 - App specifies the name and amount of the group member to whom amount is to given.
+- Database used: SQLite
+- Developing environment: Android Studio.
+- Languages used: Java and XML